Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation

-Casimiro et al.~\cite{Casimiro0GMKK21} discuss the implications of unexpected changes, e.g., drifts in the input data on using machine learning based systems.
-The authors propose a framework that self-adapt systems that rely on machine-learned components.
-The paper outlines a set of causes of misbehavior of machine-learned component and a set of adaptation tactics inspired by the literature, (ii) the required changes to the MAPE-K loop for dealing with the unexpected changes, and (iii) the challenges associated with developing this framework.
-Casimiro et al.~\cite{Casimiro0GMKK21} propose a framework for self-adaptive systems with machine-learned components.
-The authors outline a set of adaptation tactics to deal with misbehavior of the machine-learned components, the required changes to the MAPE-K loop for dealing with them, and the challenges associated with developing this framework.
+Casimiro et al.~\cite{Casimiro0GMKK21} discussed the implications of unexpected changes, e.g., drifts in the input data on using machine learning-based systems.
+The authors proposed a framework for self-adaptive systems that relies on machine-learned components.
+The paper outlined (i) a set of causes of misbehavior of machine-learned component\re{s} and a set of adaptation tactics inspired by the literature, (ii) the required changes to the MAPE-K loop for dealing with the unexpected changes, and (iii) the challenges associated with developing this framework.

-\begin{sloppypar} In contrast to these approaches, we provide a domain-independent architecture to deal with new emerging tasks in learning modules used by self-adaptive systems.
-The work of~\cite{chen2019} and~\cite{Casimiro0GMKK21} offer valuable solutions that can be used when instantiating the architecture for lifelong self-adaptation. \end{sloppypar}
+\begin{sloppypar} \re{ In contrast to these approaches, we provide a general domain-independent architecture to deal with all types of concept drift in learning modules with variant learning tasks (i.e., regression and classification) used by self-adaptive systems. } The work of~\cite{chen2019} and~\cite{Casimiro0GMKK21} offer valuable solutions that can be used when instantiating the architecture for lifelong self-adaptation.